Sonny Rollins: 1949–1956

-1957–spring 1959
+1957 – spring 1959

-In 1957, he married his first wife, actress and model Dawn Finney.
+In 1957, Rollins married his first wife, actress and model Dawn Finney.
+He separated from Finney later that same year and proposed to another woman, Shirley Carter, before he moved in with Lucille Pearson two years later.

 That year, Rollins pioneered the use of bass and drums, without piano, as accompaniment for his saxophone solos, a texture that came to be known as "strolling".
-Two early tenor/bass/drums trio recordings are Way Out West and A Night at the Village Vanguard, both recorded in 1957.
-Way Out West was so named because it was recorded for California-based Contemporary Records (with Los Angeles drummer Shelly Manne), and because it included country and western songs such as "Wagon Wheels" and "I'm an Old Cowhand".
-The Village Vanguard album consists of two sets, a matinee with bassist Donald Bailey and drummer Pete LaRoca and an evening set with bassist Wilbur Ware and drummer Elvin Jones.
-Rollins used the trio format intermittently throughout his career, sometimes taking the unusual step of using his sax as a rhythm section instrument during bass and drum solos.
+Two early tenor/bass/drums trio recordings are Way Out West and A Night at the "Village Vanguard", both recorded in 1957.
+Way Out West, showing Rollins dressed as a cowboy in the desert, was so named because it was recorded for California-based Contemporary Records (with Los Angeles drummer Shelly Manne), and because it included Western songs such as the 1930s "Wagon Wheels" and "I'm an Old Cowhand".
+The Village Vanguard album consists of two sets: a matinee with bassist Donald Bailey and drummer Pete La Roca and an evening set with bassist Wilbur Ware and drummer Elvin Jones.
+Rollins used the trio format intermittently throughout his career, sometimes taking the unusual step of using his saxophone as a rhythm section instrument during bass and drum solos.
 Lew Tabackin cited Rollins's pianoless trio as an inspiration to lead his own.
-Joe Henderson, David S. Ware, Joe Lovano, Branford Marsalis, and Joshua Redman led pianoless sax trios.
+Joe Henderson, David S. Ware, Joe Lovano, Branford Marsalis, and Joshua Redman led pianoless saxophone trios.

-While in Los Angeles in 1957, Rollins met alto saxophonist Ornette Coleman and the two of them practiced together.
+While in Los Angeles in 1957, Rollins met alto saxophonist Ornette Coleman and they practiced together.
 Coleman, a pioneer of free jazz, stopped using a pianist in his own band two years later.
-By this time, Rollins had become well-known for improvising based on relatively banal or unconventional songs (such as "There's No Business Like Show Business" on Work Time, "Toot, Toot, Tootsie" on The Sound of Sonny, and later "Sweet Leilani" on the Grammy-winning album This Is What I Do).
+By this time, Rollins had become well-known for improvising based on relatively banal or unconventional songs, among them "There's No Business Like Show Business" on Work Time (1956), "Toot, Toot, Tootsie" on The Sound of Sonny (1957), and later, "Sweet Leilani" on the Grammy-winning album This Is What I Do (2000).

 Rollins acquired the nickname "Newk" because of his facial resemblance to Brooklyn Dodgers star pitcher Don Newcombe.